Aish-BU/Aish-BU/README.md

 # Hello, I'm Aishwarya! 👋

-I am a dynamic, data-driven marketing strategist passionate about transforming insights into innovative solutions.
-Blending creativity with analytical rigor, I work at the exciting intersection of business strategy and data science.
+I am a data-driven strategist passionate about transforming insights into innovative solutions.
+Blending creativity with analytical rigor, I thrive at the intersection of business strategy and data science.
 ---

 ## About Me